// On this page

 For when a name you own moves on news and you want to read it properly before reacting.
 The trap with this kind of prompt is letting Claude retrieve the news for you; it’ll narrate something plausible from training data and you won’t know it’s wrong until later.
 Paste the actual headline or release excerpt, and tell Claude to work from that text alone.

 I just re-ran this on NVDA (Claude Opus 4.7, 20 May 2026, with the Q4 FY2026 release excerpt pasted in).
-The first thing Claude did was flag what I hadn’t given it — the direction of the price move — and answer all three questions conditionally on direction.
-The most likely culprits if it had sold off: a margin guide-down to “low-70s percentage range going forward” against a current 73.5% GAAP figure, and a defensively non-committal China answer (“we continue to evaluate our options within regulatory requirements”) that read like the focal point of the pre-earnings analyst debate.
+The first thing Claude did was flag what I hadn’t given it, the direction of the price move, and answer all three questions conditionally on direction.
+If it had sold off, Claude reckoned the most likely culprit was the gross margin (the share of each pound of revenue left after the direct cost of producing it), and a non-committal China response that analysts had flagged as a known risk going in.

 The trap with this kind of prompt is letting Claude retrieve the news for you; it'll narrate something plausible from training data and you won't know it's wrong until later.